 Limitations of AI are the challenges and boundaries that stop artificial intelligence systems from working perfectly or copying all parts of human intelligence.

 These include technical faults, ethical concerns, and practical problems such as bias in training data, lack of creativity, poor understanding of context, and reliance on human input and supervision.
+These challenges expose what AI lacks.
+Despite advances, AI still struggles with common sense, abstract thinking, and judgment, areas where humans outperform machines.

 Knowing these limitations of artificial intelligence helps set clear expectations and supports responsible AI development and use of AI frameworks.
+It also shows why AI will never fully take over roles that need empathy and creativity.

 AI vs. Human Intelligence